thegetty/terracottas/source/views/discussion/discussion-a.md

 deceased individual depicted with a number of elements linked to the mythical milieu of Orpheus.
-These elements include the stringed instrument, used to emphasize the lyrical and poetic context of the poet-intellectual; and the presence of the Sirens, with their clear funerary references.
+These elements include the stringed instrument, used to emphasize the lyrical and poetic context of the poet-intellectual; and the presence of the sirens, with their clear funerary references.

 Orpheus’s connection with the world of the dead would have been well known to any contemporary who viewed this group of figures.
-Through the shamanistic power of his art, Orpheus had succeeded not only in subduing the forces of the afterlife but also restoring souls to the world of the living.
+Through the shamanistic power of his art, Orpheus had succeeded in not only subduing the forces of the afterlife but also restoring souls to the world of the living.
 This achievement is narrated in the renowned episode in which he nearly rescues his bride, Eurydike, from the Underworld.
 In it he takes